AlexDuvalinho/GraphSVX/README.md

 and are described in the configs.py file.
 There are several parameters that you might want to specify:
 - the indexes of the nodes you would like to explain
 - the number of samples used in GraphSVX
-- some settings of GraphSVX: feat, coal, g, regu, S, hv, fullempty, hops (see configs file)
+- some settings of GraphSVX such as feat, coal, g, regu, S, hv, fullempty, hops (see configs file)

 ### To train a model
 If you would like to train your own model on a chosen dataset, run: